-He explains, “A woman at 28, is ready to get married, so she picks a 32 year old man whose career is on the rise and is guaranteed to be a good husband and father to his kids.
-But the lady, has tasted life with a big spoon.
+He explains, “A woman at 28, is ready to get married, so she picks a 32-year-old man whose career is on the rise and is guaranteed to be a good husband and father to his kids.
+But the lady has tasted life with a big spoon.
 She has had men who are ready to give her anything she wants since she turned 18.
 She has travelled, dined and wined in the best places, received expensive gifts, drank the whole night, done all the crazy things money and its freedom can afford.
 So she is ready to settle down.”

-Nyanchwani, argues that on the other hand, a poor boy child struggled through campus, was broke on his first job, and by his third or fourth job, life has just began, so he marries.
+Nyanchwani, argues that on the other hand, a poor boy child struggled through campus, was broke on his first job, and by his third or fourth job, life has just begun, so he marries.

 “By the time he hits 40, he has made money, and he wants to do all that he missed when he was broke.
 Things his wife did 15 or 20 years ago.
 So, the man is perpetually in jail.
 He has the money, but he cannot do simple things like go drinking with his boys till morning.
 Women can enjoy life, at someone else’s cost, while for a man, unless your father is rich, you will start enjoying life when you get money.
 So don’t marry early, it’s a jail.”